My best advice for keeping on top of your dog’s dental health

 You may not be aware that some ingredients commonly used in commercial kibble, can contribute to poor dental health.
 The main culprits are the high levels of artificial additives and sugars.
 These highly processed food particles stick to the surface of the teeth, causing plaque build-up.

 Feeding a natural, nutritious diet is the best first step you can take to ensure your dog’s dental health remains in tip top condition.
-Healthy food, such as Ella’s cold-pressed and freeze-dried varieties, contain no artificial additives, fillers or bulking agents.
+Healthy food, such as Ella’s cold-pressed, freeze-dried or Kibble + Raw varieties, contain no artificial additives, fillers or bulking agents.
 Instead, only the best, human-grade and natural ingredients are used.
 These ingredients are easily broken down by digestive enzymes in your dog’s saliva.
 This reduces the risk of plaque build-up, resulting in a happy, healthy mouth!

 Brushing is the gold standard in dental health practices at home.
 It’s recommended to brush your dog’s teeth daily with dog-friendly antibacterial toothpaste.
 Practise brushing your dog’s teeth when they’re young; it’s the best way to get them used to it.
 Adult dogs can also be desensitised to brushing, with some patience and training.